zerolat/samurai/README.md

 Samurai is a **high-performance, low-latency** Linux kernel optimized for workloads that demand extreme responsiveness.
 It is **not a generic-use kernel**—it is stripped down to the bare essentials, built for **Edge, VoIP, Gaming, and VPNs**, where every microsecond counts.

-## ⚠️ Warnings & Limitations
+## ⚠️ Important Considerations

-- **Not designed for general-purpose use.** Samurai is highly optimized and minimal—don’t expect it to work on your smart fridge. 🧊
+- **Specialized Kernel:** Not for general use.
+Optimized for specific workloads; compatibility with all hardware/software not guaranteed.
-- **Security mitigations removed.** To maximize performance, Samurai disables mitigations like Spectre/Meltdown patches.
-Use in trusted environments.
+- **Reduced Security:** Performance prioritized over comprehensive security mitigations.
+Use in trusted environments only.
-- **Minimal driver support.** Unused modules, drivers, and file systems have been stripped out.
-Check compatibility before use.
+- **Minimal Drivers:** Limited hardware support due to the removal of unused drivers.
+Verify compatibility.
-- **Logging & debugging overhead eliminated.** Samurai prioritizes raw performance over diagnostics.
-If you need extensive logs, this isn't the kernel for you.
+- **No Extensive Debugging:** Focus on performance means minimal logging and debugging features.
+Troubleshooting may be more challenging.

 ## 🔥 Key Features

-- **Extreme Low Latency:** Configured with **PREEMPT** and fine-tuned scheduling for ultra-responsive performance.
+- **Ultra-Low Latency:** **PREEMPT** enabled with a high-frequency tick rate (**1000Hz**) for exceptional responsiveness in critical applications.
-- **Tickless Kernel (NO_HZ_FULL @ 1000Hz):** Eliminates unnecessary timer interrupts, reducing overhead in real-time workloads.
+- **Responsive Scheduling:** Fine-tuned policies ensure timely execution and a smooth, reactive system.
-- **Lightweight & Minimal:** Unused modules, drivers, and file systems removed for a streamlined footprint.
+- **Lightweight Footprint:** Stripped of unnecessary components for reduced overhead and faster boot.
-- **Security & Debugging Overheads Removed:** No **SELinux, CPU mitigations, or excessive logging**, ensuring maximum efficiency.
+- **Performance-Focused:** Excludes **SELinux, significant CPU mitigations, and heavy logging** to maximize efficiency.
-- **Optimized I/O Performance:** Uses **mq-deadline** scheduler for reduced disk latency.
+- **Accelerated I/O:** **mq-deadline** scheduler for minimized disk latency and improved application speed.
-- **eBPF/XDP Ready:** JIT always enabled for high-performance packet processing in networking applications.
+- **High-Speed Networking:** **eBPF/XDP JIT** enabled for advanced, high-performance packet processing.

 ## 🚀 Build & Install